center-for-threat-informed-defense/sensor-mappings-to-attack/docs/mapping_methodology.rst

 The methodology consists of the following steps:

 - **Identify Platform Events/Telemetry** - Identify the *native* event logs available on the platform.
-- **Event ID Review** - For each identified event, understand the security capabilities it provides.
+- **Description Correlation** - For each identified event, understand the security capabilities it provides.
-- **Identify Mappable ATT&CK Data Sources** - Identify the ATT&CK Data Sources mappable to event IDs.
+- **Relationship Correlation** - Identify the ATT&CK Data Sources mappable to event IDs.
-- **Create a Mapping** - Creating a mapping based on the information gathered from the previous steps.
+- **Telemetry Source Correlation** - Creating a mapping based on the information gathered from the previous steps.

+Adversary behaviors can be described by mapping them to the appropriate tactics, techniques, and sub-techniques in ATT&CK.
+To detect these behaviors, ATT&CK has a detection section that maps directly to the collection source (data sources).

+`ATT&CK's Data Sources <http://attack.mitre.org/datasources/>`_ usually fall into one of the following buckets:

+- Granular basic system artifacts (e.g., process, file, registry)
+- Granular basic user activities (e.g., logon session)
+- Abstract types of system artifacts, with children as sub-types (e.g., scheduled jobs)
+- Associated network traffic (e.g., wmi and registry), in such cases, it's important to capture the set of protocols that encompasses this traffic, so that users may understand where they need to look in their logs/PCAPs/DPI appliances/etc.

+After understanding the capabilities of the event ID and gathering the basic facts about its operation, as identified in the previous step, review the ATT&CK matrix and identify the data source the event is able to detect.

 Step 1:  Identify Platform Events/Telemetry
 -------------------------------------